 With the continued growth of both Python and XML, there are a plethora of packages out there that help you read, generate, and modify XML files from Python scripts.
 Compared to most of them, the python lxml package has two big advantages:

-- Performance: Reading and writing even fairly large XML files takes almost imperceptible amount of time.
+- Performance: Reading and writing even fairly large XML files take an imperceptible amount of time.

 - Ease of programming: python lxml library has easy syntax and more adaptive nature than other packages.